 Just as important as knowing what kind of new rope to buy, is when to give up the ghost on your old rope.
 Climbing ropes are the piece of gear that should be replaced most frequently, and is also one of the most important pieces in the system for keeping your life in tact.
 Ropes should be inspected on a regular basis.

 The sheath is the outer protection of your rope, taking more wear and abrasion than the core.
 Fuzziness of the sheath is normal, but once it reaches excessive amounts of unraveling, it is time to hang up the rope for good.
 Keep an eye out for any single spots with extra damage to the sheath or any melting of the sheath due to the friction of a fall.
-These spots indicate instances where the rope took a bit hit, and the core may be damaged.
-If the core ever shows through the sheath, retire your rope or if it is on an end, trim that section off.
+These spots indicate instances where the rope took a big hit, and the core may be damaged.
+If the core ever shows through the sheath, retire your rope, or if it is on an end, trim that section off.

 The core is the strength of your rope, and if it is damaged, the ability of your rope to catch a fall is compromised.
 Inspect your rope by running it through your hands feeling for any soft spots, stiff spots, or flat spots, all of which indicate damage and are a good sign of need for a new rope.

 The ends of your rope get fuzzy, and the sheath will sometimes slip a bit one way or the other, either exposing the core at the end, or bunching the sheath at the end.
-The life of the rope can be extended with careful trimming and re-sealing of the trimmed end with a lighter (to prevent more sheath unraveling.)
+The life of the rope can be extended with careful trimming and re-sealing of the trimmed end with a lighter or hot knife (to prevent more sheath unraveling.)
 Make a careful note of how much shorter your rope is, and remember that if you only trimmed one end, your middle mark no longer signifies the center of the rope.
 Don't make the mistake of lowering a friend off of your newly trimmed rope.

 Obviously, your rope is intended to catch falls, and a lot of them.
 However, once you start taking falls with a lot of force, such as falling past your belay without much rope out, then your rope may be approaching the end of its life.
 If you take any fall generating forces that qualify as higher than a factor one, then you should consider retiring your rope, no matter how new it is.
 (Fall factor = distance fallen, divided by amount of rope to catch fall.)

 Another thing to keep in mind is that nylon has a shelf life.
-If it is never exposed to sunlight and outdoor elements, it is only expected to last ten years.
+If it is never exposed to sunlight and outdoor elements, it is still only expected to last ten years.
 Since your climbing rope will be seeing a lot of the outdoors, obviously the nylon in it will not make it that long.
 Even if you don't uncover any particular weak spots on your rope during an inspection, after a few years your rope is ready for retirement.
 Time to make a braided floor-mat or donate some fixed lines to your favorite hiking trails or Yosemite climbs.